-In Jordan, you’ll see them around Petra.
+On your trip to Jordan, you’ll see them around Petra and Wadi Rum.
 And you may even be welcomed by them, eat with them, and stay with them in the protected area of Wadi Rum.
 This may well be one of the most memorable experiences of your trip.

 Yet, the Bedouins are a community and a people.
 As such, we feel, they deserve a bit of respect.
 Before spending time in their homes and enjoying their famous hospitality, we recommend learning a little bit about them.

 So, let’s take a look at that question, who are the Bedouin?
 Besides being an important reminder of the Middle East’s nomadic past, the Bedu remain one of the most important communities in Jordan.

 The Bedouins today live across the Middle East.
 They are traditionally nomadic, living in tents and working with livestock, they’ve historically built their communities and culture beneath the stars of the sky.

 In Jordan, there are thought to be close to four hundred thousand Bedouins – out of a total population of roughly four million across the region.

 With their black, goat-hair tents, they live in the remote, rural areas to the east and south of the kingdom.
 This is why you’ll bump into them on your trip to Wadi Rum.